Managing Tools in the Toolbox

 Role Based Access Control (RBAC) User Editor

 The following configuration management tools are available in the Toolbox:

-- Details Templates Editor The Details Templates Editor allows you to control the appearance of the object properties that are accessed by using address lists in MAPI 32-bit client applications, such as Outlook.
+Details Templates Editor The Details Templates Editor controls the appearance of the object properties accessed by using address lists in MAPI 32-bit client applications, such as Microsoft Outlook.
 For example, when a user opens an address list in Outlook, the properties of the recipients in that address list are displayed in accordance with the details template that exists in your Exchange organization.
 For more information, see Managing Details Templates.

-- Public Folder Management Console The Public Folder Management Console is an MMC 3.0-based interface that provides administrators with a graphical user interface (GUI) for creating, configuring, and managing public folders.
+Public Folder Management Console The Public Folder Management Console is an MMC 3.0-based interface that provides you with a graphical user interface (GUI) for creating, configuring, and managing public folders.
 For more information, see Using the Public Folder Management Console.